MuGeminorum/Mathematica-Music-Pack/README.md

     <img width="605" src="cover/t1.png"/>
 </div>

-12-note scheme presents all the notes in absolute format which is unfriendly to us, while people are used to 7 notes from `C` to `B` once the tonality is fixed.
-The key is to find a map g from 7-note scheme to 12-note scheme so that people can operate in convenient way.
+The 12-note scheme presents all the notes in a simple format, which is unfriendly to us, while people are used to 7 letters from `C` to `B` once the tonality is certain.
+The key is to find a map from the 7-note scheme to the 12-note scheme so that people can operate an inconvenient way.

 We show inputting formats of different effects in the form below.